- Community Pediatrics

 This task force aims to develop shared ideas and provide recommendations regarding specific expectations of service requirement from our Department’s clinical staff, including call duties, and means of accountability.
 We also will suggest ways of distributing resident resources that optimize service coverage while maintaining our standard of excellence in learning experience.
 Lastly, we hope to provide recommendations for a transparent and objective mechanism to meet staffing shortages that maintain patient safety, clinical quality and staff work-life balance.

-Task Force on Transition from Pediatric to Adult Care
+Transition from Pediatric to Adult Care Task Force

 Transition of complex pediatric patients from a child health milieu to an adult one is a challenging task.
 Clearly this transition can be facilitated at the systems level by improved integration, a continuum of care and communication between all parties.
 One would think that the geographic adjacency offered by the recent consolidation on the Glen site would be an enabling mechanism for transition at all levels of our academic mission.

 At a recent joint meeting of Division Directors from the Departments of Medicine & Pediatrics, there was tremendous mutual enthusiasm in addressing this issue through collaboration and innovation.
 It was also recognized that there have been successes in our experience to learn from.
 It was also universally noted that partners in primary care must be part of any proposed solution.